Dr India Whitehouse

 I am passionate about working with young people and families.
+I also have a particular passion for working with young adults between the ages of 18 and 25.
 I love the fast changes young people make, when given practical techniques to get in touch with their feelings, and ultimately get to know themselves, so they can find what truly makes their hearts sing.
 The work I do, with children and young people, is not solely about fixing and managing problems, although this is a large part of it.
 It is also about helping young people to find their own voices, discover dreams that really appeal to them, and then find the resources to make those dreams realities.
 I have worked with children and adolescents with: relationship difficulties; who have had difficult life experiences, and are finding it hard to feel happy; depression; anxiety; anger that was getting them into trouble, due to them acting out; bullying; eating disorders; and childhood trauma that they have never made sense of.

-Using compassion, acceptance and humour, I help children and young people, see how their behaviours might be perpetuating their difficulties, and by giving them practical therapeutic techniques, I help them resolve difficulties, that are impacting their lives, relationships and studies.
-My strength is my ability to offer insight, compassion and unconditional support, working with children and families to implement simple, but highly effective techniques to overcome their difficulties.
+Using compassion, acceptance and humour, I help children, young people and young adults see how their behaviours might be perpetuating their difficulties, and by giving them practical therapeutic techniques, I help them resolve difficulties, that are impacting their lives, relationships and studies.
+My strength is my ability to offer insight, compassion and unconditional support, working with children, families and young adults to implement simple, but highly effective techniques to overcome their difficulties.

 Areas of Special Interest:

 My approach is a style of intervention called cognitive behavioural therapy (CBT).
 This is an evidence-based intervention that identifies and modifies a child’s or adolescent’s self-defeating ways of thinking.